 5. Click "Apply" or "Save."
 (It appears differently on desktop vs. mobile.)

-If you have questions about Google My Business short names or need help claiming yours, turn to Neon Goldfish.
+If you have questions about Google Business Profile short names or need help claiming yours, turn to Neon Goldfish.
 Our digital marketing experts will lead you through the process and help you select a short name that will make your business stand out.
 Let’s chat about your short name today!